IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: Background and Related Works

-The majority of the neural combinatorial optimization solvers rely on reinforcement learning.
-These can be either autoregressive (incremental construction of the solution) or generating the full solution in one-shot.
-The former category includes BQNCO \cite{bqnco}], POMO \cite{pomo} and SymNCO \cite{symnco} while the latter category includes DIMES \cite{dimes}.
-DIMES employs a meta-learning framework and a continuous parameterization of the solution space which enables a stable REINFORCE-based training.
+The majority of neural CO solvers rely on reinforcement learning.
+They are either autoregressive (incremental construction of the solution), or generating the full solution in one-shot.
+The former category includes BQ-NCO \cite{bqnco}], POMO \cite{pomo} and SymNCO \cite{symnco} while the latter category includes DIMES \cite{dimes}.
+DIMES employs a meta-learning framework and a continuous parametrization of the solution space which enables a stable REINFORCE-based training.
 In BQ-NCO the state space of the MDP associated with the problem is simplified by bisimulation quotienting.
 The policy network architecture is based on a transformer \cite{vaswani} or a perceiver \cite{perceiver} architecture.
 POMO builds on the attention-based model of \cite{KoolAM} but leverages symmetries by data augmentation and stabilizes REINFORCE training by using multiple initiations.
 SymNCO also leverages symmetries by introducing regularization in REINFORCE and by learning invariant representation for pre-identified symmetries.
 SymNCO and POMO do not scale well beyond 200 cities for the TSP.
 ICAM \cite {ICAM} builds upon POMO, modifying the attention mechanism and the reinforcement learning training scheme to significantly improve performance on larger TSP instances (up to $10^3$ cities).